ReactiveCocoa/ReactiveCocoa/Documentation/DocumentingCode.md

 /// - parameter foo: Instance of `Foo`.
 ```

-- Do not add any `return` token to initializers' markup:
+- Do not add a `return` delimiter to an initializer's markup:

 ```
 /// DO: